theayushmajumdar/SeatBooking-Fullstack/README.md

   - Users should be able to book seats by clicking on available boxes.
   - Update the UI to reflect booked seats in real-time.
   - Indicate hover state for booking consideration.
+  -
+- **Node.js and Express.js:**
+  - Backend for interacting with the database.

 ## Installation
 1. **Clone the repository:**